 5. Look at all of the figures – Double check the figures in the contract to be sure they all add up.
 Make sure the monthly repayments and total loan repayment sum are exactly what you agreed to.
-You might you a car loan repayment calculator to make sure.
-Once you sign a contract it’s very difficult to make changes at a later date.
+You might use a car loan repayment calculator to make sure.
+Once you sign a contract, it’s very difficult to make changes at a later date.

 It’s time to negotiate the best car loan for you.